 Stacy is a police officer employed by the city of Denver, Colorado.
 She is regularly required to respond to emergency medical situations, often arriving before the local ambulance company.
 As a result, Stacy is frequently exposed to human blood.

-No. As long as Stacy follows universal precautions she is not likely to contract HIV.
-Universal precautions involve the use of protective barriers such as gloves, gowns, aprons, masks, or protective eyewear, which can reduce the risk of exposure of the first aid provider´s skin or mucous membranes to potentially infective materials.
+No. If Stacy follows universal precautions she is not likely to contract HIV.
+Universal precautions involve the use of protective barriers such as gloves, gowns, aprons, masks, or protective eyewear.

 As with Hepatitis B virus and Hepatitis C virus, it is important to understand that individuals with HIV are potentially infectious to others, even though they may have no observable symptoms.